AGP - DUB

 KAYAK’s top tips for finding a cheap flight from Málaga to Dublin

-• Looking for a cheap flight from Dublin to Málaga?
-25% of our users found flights on this route for £89 or less one-way.
+• Looking for a cheap flight from Málaga to Dublin?
+25% of our users found flights on this route for £84 or less one-way and £177 or less round-trip.

 • Dublin International Airport (DUB) has a Platinum Service that allows airport visitors access to a FastTrack service that allows airport guests to clear most security services, outside customs, in around 10min.
 You will also have access to a chauffeur who will pick you up from your plane.
 At a base rate, the service costs around €255.